Android Central Verdict

 The most feature-rich mid-range phone

-The OnePlus Nord ticks all the right boxes: you get a 90Hz AMOLED display, robust hardware, 48MP camera at the back and dual cameras up front, clean software with the promise of timely updates, and 30W fast charging.
-OnePlus did a fantastic job distilling the essence of its flagships into the Nord, and the result is one of the best mid-range phones in 2020.
+The OnePlus Nord ticks all the right boxes: you get a 90Hz AMOLED display, robust hardware, a 48MP camera at the back and dual cameras up front, clean software with the promise of timely updates, and 30W fast charging.
+OnePlus did a fantastic job distilling the essence of its flagships into the Nord, and the result is one of the best mid-range phones available today.